KirillSharafutdinov/revilio-ios/README.md

 4. Follow the haptic and audio feedback cues that intensify as the camera's center gets closer to the target object

 ### 📝 Text Search
-1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text" -> "[text_to_search]")
+1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text", Siri Asks for text query, then say "[text to search]")
 2. Speak the text you're looking for
    - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, a screen with a text input field will appear
 3. Scan your environment with the camera - the app will automatically detect text in view